leochanj105/hindsight-lumos/docs/agent.md

 ```
 Usage of /tmp/go-build2373230828/b001/exe/main:
   -delay int
         Used for experimental purposes.
-If specified, this delays the reporting of triggers by the specified delay (in nanoseconds).
-Default to 0 - no delay.
+If specified, this delays the reporting
+        of triggers by the specified delay (in nanoseconds).
+Default to 0 - no
+        delay.
   -host addr
         Hostname or IP of this agent.
-If not specified, uses addr from the legacy config file
+If not specified, uses addr from the lega
+        cy config file
   -l value
-        A per-trigger reporting rate limit in the form queue_id,rate where queue_id is an integer and rate is a float representing a reporting limit in MB/s.
-This flag can be set multiple times to provide rate limits
+        A per-trigger reporting rate limit in the form queue_id,rate where queue
+        _id is an integer and rate is a float representing a reporting limit in
+        MB/s.
+This flag can be set multiple times to provide rate limits for di
-for different triggers.
+        fferent triggers.
   -lc lc_addr
         Address of the log collector in form hostname:port.
-If not specified, uses lc_addr:`lc_port` from the legacy config file.
+If not specified, u
+        ses lc_addr:`lc_port` from the legacy config file.
   -port port
         Port to run the agent on.
-If not specified, uses port from the legacy config file.
+If not specified, uses port from the legacy c
+        onfig file.
   -r r_addr
         Address of the reporting backend in form hostname:port.
+If not specifie
-If not specified, uses r_addr:`r_port` from the legacy config file.
+        d, uses r_addr:`r_port` from the legacy config file.
   -rate float
         Rate limit for reporting traces in MB/s.
 Set to 0 to disable.
+Default
-Default 0.
+        0.
   -serv string
         Service name
   -triggerrate float
         Rate limit for a spammy trigger in triggers/s.
 Set to 0 to disable.
+De
-Default 10000. (default 10000)
+        fault 10000. (default 10000)
 ```

 Where noted, some port and address configurations can be specified via the `service_name.conf` file, and overridden by command line arguments.
 For information about the configuration file, see [configuration.md](configuration.md)